msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 ## Instructions

-Complete the following assignment in pairs, or groups of three.
+Complete the following assignment by yourself, or in a group of two.
-Submit your work on D2L into the "Programming Assignment&nbsp;2" folder before its due date.
+Submit your work on D2L into the "Programming Assignment 2" folder.
-All partners will submit the same solution and we will only grade one solution for each group.

 ## Learning Objectives